 Figure 6.18.3.1-1: Initiation of UE Data Collection over the User Plane

-1. The DCF registers 'UE Data Transfer' service with the NRF as described in clause 4.17.1 of TS 23.502 [3].
+1. The DCF registers 'UE Data Exposure' service with the NRF as described in clause 4.17.1 of TS 23.502 [3].

 2a.
 The UE follows the registration procedure defined in clause 4.2.2.2 of TS 23.502 [3], indicating support for the 'UE Data Collection' capability.
+'UE Data Collection' capability may be specified for each Data context ID.

 2b.
 The PCF provides the UE with URSP rules that include route selection descriptors, such as DNN, S-NSSAI and/or PDU session type, for 'UE Data Collection' traffic as described in clause 4.2.4.3 of TS 23.502 [3].

-3. Trusted AF, i.e. a UE model training entity server, discovers the DCF that provides 'UE Data Transfer' service as described in clause 4.17.4 of TS 23.502 [3].
-For an untrusted AF's request for 'UE Data Transfer' service, the request is authorized by the NEF, which then discovers the DCF.
+3. Trusted AF, i.e. a UE model training entity server, discovers the DCF that provides 'UE Data Exposure' service as described in clause 4.17.4 of TS 23.502 [3].
+For an untrusted AF's request for 'UE Data Exposure' service, the request is authorized by the NEF, which then discovers the DCF.

-4. The AF or NEF requests subscription to the 'UE Data Transfer' service, which may include input parameters such as a list of UEs or any UEs in one or more Areas of Interest (AoIs), Data context ID(s), number of data samples and/or time window.
+4. The AF or NEF requests subscription to the 'UE Data Exposure' service, which may include input parameters such as Data context ID(s), optional Sub case Info, Target of Data Collection (a list of UEs, or Group IDs, any UE, or TAC(s)), Filter info (e.g. AoI(s)), number of data samples and/or time window.
+If DCF doesn’t have the required UE data, it may trigger UE data collection procedure as following steps show.
+Otherwise, step 5-16 can be skipped, and DCF can provide the required UE data immediately.

-5. The DCF may retrieve a list of UEs located in the specified AoI(s), if one or more AoIs are provided in step 4.
+5. Optional, if no UE list is provided in step 4, DCF determines the UE list for data collection with assistance of the UDM and AMF.
+The DCF may retrieve a list of UEs satisfying the filter info received in step 4 (e.g. retrieve a list of UE located in the specified AoI(s), if one or more AoIs are provided in step 4, retrieve a list of UE corresponding to the TAC(s) from UDM).
 If the AoIs span multiple AMFs, the DCF may retrieve the UE lists with 'UE Data Collection' capability from each corresponding AMF.
-The DCF may provide event ID of "UEs in/out area of interest" with corresponding filters, such as "Data Collection Capability", "PEI " or "TAC", "UE CM State", "number of UEs", etc.
+The DCF may provide event ID of "UEs in/out area of interest" with corresponding filters, such as "UE Data Collection Capability", "PEI " or "TAC", "UE CM State", "number of UEs", etc. The AMF may also check other requirements for selected UE, e.g. ensuring that the selected UEs do not have an established PDU session for emergency service.

 6. The DCF may check user consent by retrieving subscription data from the UDM.